decimaer/gallery/README.md

 ### File server

-- A service which only handles image file requests (post and get) to an authenticated user.
+- A service which only handles image file requests (post and get) from an authenticated user.
 Stores images on filesystem and meta data in database.
 - Node/Express
 - Prisma